Minor Injuries Treatment Specialist Questions and Answers

 If you need treatment for a minor injury, help is just a call away.
 Contact our team of healthcare professionals today at Premier Acute Care Services so that we can help treat your minor injury.
 For more information, call us.
-We have 2 convenient locations to serve you.
+We have convenient locations to serve you in Alexandria VA, and Ruther Glen VA!

 There are several ways to treat an injury, depending on the type of injury you have.
 Some minor injuries can be treated at home, others will require medical attention through your primary care physician or an urgent care clinic, and still others will require emergency treatment through a hospital emergency room.
 Minor to moderate injuries are best treated through your family doctor or an urgent care clinic, leaving the emergency room to deal with life-threatening illnesses and injuries.
 Injuries can include cuts, burns, sprains, fractures, bites, rashes, aches and pains.
 Treatment can vary from a simple cleaning in the case of some minor cuts and burns or rest for sprains, aches and pains, to needing stitches for larger and deeper cuts or a cast for fractures.
 Minor cuts, scrapes and burns, as well as some bites and rashes can be treated with the use of creams and ointments available over the counter at any pharmacy or in a standard first aid kit, and covered over with a bandage or gauze dressing to keep the area clean.
 Minor aches, pains and sprains can also be treated at home through using the RICE method – rest, ice, compression, elevation.
 You can also take over the counter pain killers such as an anti-inflammatory or NSAID to help control any pain.
 In the case of minor injuries where the at home methods aren’t going to do the trick or if the condition has been ongoing for a few days and not getting any better, it’s best to seek out medical attention as soon as possible to ensure that the injury heals correctly.
 Injuries like sprains and fractures have very similar symptoms, although they are very different injuries.
 An untreated fracture can lead to chronic pain and a higher risk of re-breaking the bone in the future.
 Deep untreated cuts or serious burns can lead to a higher risk of infection below the surface of the skin.